You are here

 What blood type is the universal donor?

-- Type AB+ is the universal recipient and can receive red blood cells from any other blood type.
+- Donors with type AB+ are referred to as universal recipients and can receive red blood cells from any other blood type.

-- Type AB- is the universal plasma donor and can give plasma to any other blood type.
+- Donors with type AB- are universal plasma donors and can give plasma to any other blood type.

 What is the most common blood type?